bbauska/Coursera-Bootstrap/readme.md

 The alternative would be to manually load in each and every one of those Grunt plug-ins explicitly by using the required statement.

-I\'m saving myself a little bit of trouble by just using Jit Grunt, which takes care of loading those node modules when required.
+I&apos;m saving myself a little bit of trouble by just using Jit Grunt, which takes care of loading those node modules when required.

 Now moving into the configuration, as we understood, Grunt works on